Augusta National Golf Club: Appearances in video games

 Augusta National Golf Club is featured in the Japan-exclusive video game franchise Harukanaru Augusta, which started in 1989.
 The games were produced by T&E Soft.
-One of its last titles Masters '98: Haruka Naru Augusta was released for the Nintendo 64.
+One of its last titles, Masters '98: Harukanaru Augusta, was released for the Nintendo 64.

-Augusta National Golf Club and the Masters Tournament are also featured in the video game Tiger Woods PGA Tour 12: The Masters, and has subsequently featured in later iterations of the game.
-This was the first time that the course has been officially used in the Tiger Woods franchise.
+Augusta National Golf Club and the Masters Tournament are also featured in the video game Tiger Woods PGA Tour 12: The Masters, and have subsequently featured in later iterations of the game.
+This was the first time that the course was officially used in the Tiger Woods franchise.
 In 2021, EA Sports and Augusta National Golf Club announced plans to revive their PGA Tour series, which would once again feature Augusta National Golf Club and the Masters Tournament.
 In addition, EA also announced that the new game, EA Sports PGA Tour, will feature the other three majors—the PGA Championship, Open Championship, and the U.S. Open.